About Statistics of the World

 Free API

 All data is available programmatically through our REST API.
-The API returns structured JSON and requires no authentication for basic usage (100 requests/day).
-Free API keys are available for higher rate limits.
+The API returns structured JSON and requires no authentication for basic usage (1,000 requests/day per IP).
+Free API keys add usage tracking and a dashboard, and paid tiers raise the limits.
 We believe data should be accessible not just to humans browsing a website, but to applications, researchers running analyses, and AI systems that need structured economic data.

 View API documentation →